akrasuski1/usbasp-uart/README.md

 compared to ordinary fire-and-forget or busy-wait-until-done approaches.
 Since USB interface is very strict about timing, I couldn't afford having interrupts disabled for such a long time.
 Hence, the ISRs are written partially in assembly, and partially in plain C. There have to be many critical sections, since writing and reading pointers is not atomic in AVR architecture.
-I optimized them as much as possible and checked generated assembly - and I'm proud to say that the maximum interrupt latency is less than a couple of processor cycles in worst case, which fits within bounds stated by V-USB library used for communication with computer - 25 cycles.
-Generated assembly is available as comments in `uart.c` file.
+I optimized them as much as possible (since all of them are basically sections with interrupts disabled, and we wante to minimize that time) and checked generated assembly - and I'm proud to say that the maximum interrupt latency is less than a couple of processor cycles in worst case, which fits within bounds stated by V-USB library used for communication with computer - 25 cycles.
+Generated assembly snippets are available as comments in `uart.c` file.
 In practice, the connection with computer is steady and packets are not lost (which is a huge improvement from development time, when device would be disconnected after a couple of seconds).

 ## Installing firmware
 To put new firmware on the USBasp, you need to have a second programmer or other way of ISP programming.
 You may use